oscarpr318/Cointegrated-pairs-trading/README.md

 Long positions: Exit when z-score crosses above 0.

-Stop-loss: Activated if z-score moves further against the position beyond ±2.5 and forced exit at ±3 standard deviations if the move continues.
+Stop-loss: Forced exit at ±3 standard deviations from mean if the z-score continues moving.

-4.3 Daily P&L Calculation

-Computes the profit and loss for all open positions based on price changes in CAML and GLEN.
+Also this is where we have the daily P&L calculation.
+We compute the profit and loss for all open positions based on price changes in CAML and GLEN.

 P&L per position: